-- 1. What are the principal measures for reducing the risk of post-operative infection? - 2.
-What is the effectiveness of irrigating wounds as a means of reducing surgical site infections? - 3.
-Is it effective to administer additional oxygen to reduce the incidence of surgical site infections? - 4.
-What are the best methods for wound closure in order to favour healing?
+- 1. What are the principal measures for reducing the risk of post-operative infection? - Is it effective to administer additional oxygen to reduce the incidence of surgical site infections?
+What are the best methods for wown 1.1 SUDIECT

 USING ANTIBIOTIC PROPHYLAXIS